gymin/hello-world-beginning/Assessing data.md

 ```
 df[df['address'].isnull()]
 ```
 To show a numerical summary (e.g. count, mean, std, min, max, quartiles)
 ```
 .describe()
 ```
 To show a random sample (e.g. .sample(5) = 5 samples)
 ```
 .sample(number)
 ```
-to find duplicated entries (but this will show all actual examples of duplicated)
+To find duplicated entries (but this will show all actual examples of duplicated)
 ```
 df[df.address.duplicated()]
 ```